department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility.md

 ---
 layout: page-breadcrumbs.html
+title: About VA Insurance Options And Eligibility
-title: About VA insurance options and eligibility
+heading: About VA insurance options and eligibility
 display_title: Options and eligibility
 description: If you're a Veteran, a service member, or the spouse or dependent child of a service member, find out which VA life insurance program may be right for you.
 If you're ending your active-duty service, in some cases you must act within 120 days of leaving the military to ensure no lapse in coverage.
 concurrence: